Canadian International Arctic Centre

-As part of Canada's Arctic foreign policy, a dedicated Canadian International Centre for the Arctic Region (CICAR) was established in 2009.
-CICAR is located in the Canadian Embassy in Oslo, Norway and has a network of officers at Canada’s embassies in North America, Europe and Asia.
+As part of Canada's Arctic foreign policy, a dedicated Canadian International Arctic Centre (CIAC) was established in 2009.
+CIAC is located in the Canadian Embassy in Oslo, Norway and has a network of officers at Canada’s embassies in North America, Europe and Asia.

-Working in partnership with Canadian missions and other departments and agencies in Canada, the Centre's objective is to act as an arm of DFAIT’s Circumpolar Affairs division to advance Canada’s Arctic Foreign Policy.
+Working in partnership with Canadian missions and other departments and agencies in Canada, the Centre's objective is to act as an arm of Global Affairs Canada’s Circumpolar Affairs division to advance Canada’s Arctic Foreign Policy.

 The Centre offers strategic advice to inform Canada’s Arctic advocacy, foreign policy directions and actions.
 It also strengthens and coordinates regional engagement with Arctic state partners and beyond.
 With the interest in Arctic growing exponentially, the Centre supports and works closely with Canadian missions in Denmark, Finland, Iceland, Norway, Sweden, Russia and the United States, as well as throughout Europe and increasingly in Asia.